Alamofire + AlamofireObjectMapper

 }

-We can now inject this context into our api-specific service implementations, and add more properties later if we want to, e.g. authentication tokens.
-If we later would like to create a persistent context, e.g. one that stores data in UserDefault, we just have to create another implementation and replace the implementation we use in our app.
+If we later create a persistent context, e.g. one that stores data in UserDefault, we just have to create another implementation and replace the implementation we use in our app.

-Specifying basic api behavior
+Specifying basic API behavior

 import Alamofire